Dangerous Egyptian Law Would Limit Independent Civil Society

 Representatives of Egyptian NGOs were summoned to attend a meeting at the Ministry of Social Solidarity in Cairo today to discuss this new draft law.
 They are alarmed by the law’s draconian provisions.

-The new draft law would place control over the existence of NGOs, as well as organizations' ability to register as legal entities and their ability to obtain funds, in the hands of a Coordinating Committee composed of government appointees, including representatives of the Ministry of the Interior.
-This would give the Egyptian government full effective control over the work of NGOs, a contradtction of the basic purpose of non-governmental organizations that are supposed to work independently from government control.
+The new draft law would place control over the existence of NGOs, as well as organizations’ ability to register as legal entities and their ability to obtain funds, in the hands of a Coordinating Committee composed of government appointees, including representatives of the Ministry of the Interior.
+This would give the Egyptian government full effective control over the work of NGOs, a contradiction of the basic purpose of non-governmental organizations that are supposed to work independently from government control.

 Human Rights First calls on Secretary of State John Kerry and other senior U.S. officials to speak out against this new repressive draft law.
 The U.S. government should not give unconditional support to an Egyptian government that is following the path of dictatorship, rather than democratic transition.
 Repressive laws will not bring stability and much needed social peace to Egypt.
 The U.S. government should call on the Egyptian authorities to protect the independence of NGOs in Egypt.